iCliniq Logo

 Hi doctor,

-For the last one and a half month, I have been having a swelling inside the cheek and some stiffness in the right throat.
+For the last month and a half, I have been having some swelling inside the cheek and some stiffness in the right throat.
 Rarely, I have gotten white and red patches.
-Now, I have one line in my lips and some small red dots, which come on and off.
+Now, I have one line on my lips and some small red dots, which come and go.
 When I consulted a general surgeon, he said it is due to some infection.
 He gave Metrogyl and Diataal.
-I had the medicine for 10 days and it did not work.
-Again, I went to another doctor and he said it as vitamin deficiency and prescribed Limcee tablet.
-Three days back, I went to my old general surgeon again and he said there is hardness in submucus.
-He advised me to take Tinidazole 500 mg and Vitamin tablets.
-As of now, I have a small swelling inside the cheek between upper and lower teeth.
+I had the medicine for 10 days, and it did not work.
+Again, I went to another doctor, and he said it was a vitamin deficiency and prescribed Limcee tablets.
+Three days back, I went to my old general surgeon again, and he said there is hardness in the submucosa.
+He advised me to take Tinidazole 500 mg and vitamin tablets.
+As of now, I have a small swelling inside the cheek between the upper and lower teeth.
 But, there is no pain.
 What will be the cause?
 Whom should I consult?
 Either an ENT specialist or a dentist?
-Do I need to get any screening test?
-Please explain.
+Do I need to get any screening tests?

 Answered by Dr. Aditi Gupta